 Fast forward to now, and here I am teaching regularly at General Assembly, writing this book, and creating an online video course!
 I've taught everyone from people who haven't even created a username, to people who already do social media marketing for a living, managing accounts for big brands.

 There are lots of other strategies out there for growing your Instagram.
 This book is about how I did it.
 Look at it like a really transparent, step by step case study of how I grew from 0 to 80,000 followers in a year.
 So if you're thinking, "Gah!
 I don't even know where to start.
 Just tell me what you would do!", then you are going to love this book.

 One last thing.
 Some people don’t learn as quickly from reading a book as they do in a hands-on course.
 I get it, I’m like that too!
-So if you’re more of a show me person than a tell me person, head to growrealfollowers.com and take the video course instead.
-In the video course, I show you exactly how I do everything in this book, plus a bunch of extra stuff.
+So if you’re more of a show me person than a tell me person, take my online video course instead.

 Otherwise, read on, my friend, and let’s explore the magical world of Instagram together...

 Before we get into the nitty gritty, let’s get some basic stuff out of the way.
 These are the things I learned at the very beginning, when I first started using Instagram.

 When I was just getting started on Instagram, I had all these weird emotional things that were holding me back.
 I wish that someone just told me, “This is what you need to stop thinking, and this is what you need to start doing”.
 Well, that’s what I’m about to do for you.